YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILEEXISTS, File xxxx already exists

-MUPIP Error: This indicates that MUPIP discovered a file with the filename xxxx already existing and did not overwrite it while executing the specified command(s).
+MUPIP Error: This indicates that MUPIP discovered a file with the filename xxxx already existing, and did not overwrite it while executing the specified command(s).

 Action: Rename the already existing file xxxx and reissue the MUPIP command(s), or modify the MUPIP command to name (explicitly/implicitly) a file different from xxxx.